akashbiswas0/akashbiswas0/README.md

 # 👋 About Me

-Full Stack Developer with a focus on Web3 and AI technologies, proficient in JavaScript, TypeScript, Solidity, and REST APIs.
-Currently pursuing a Bachelor's in Computer Science at ABES Engineering College, I am passionate about building decentralized applications that address real-world challenges.
+Full Stack Developer with a focus on Web3 and AI technologies, proficient in JavaScript, TypeScript, Solidity, and REST APIs, passionate about building decentralized applications that address real-world challenges.

 ---